DurkzPRG/LeanCore/README.md

 - **Per-player demand**: explorers and builders weighted by live activity and a learned demand model
 - **Scaled runtime**: `LITE` solo → `STANDARD` friends → `FULL` dedicated
 - **Staff diagnostics**: commands, heatmap, optional admin HUD

-## What LeanCore is not

-- Not a client FPS, GPU, or TPS optimizer
-- Not a replacement for in-game graphics / view-distance settings on solo

 ---